 Some models of the TOE contain a built-in PSTN connection for sending and receiving faxes.
 For models of the TOE that don't have built-in analog fax functionality, an optional analog fax accessory can be installed to add analog fax functionality.
+Some models also support a dual fax modem which contains two analog fax phone lines.
 The Control Panel uses identification and authentication to control access for sending faxes over PSTN.